Gendo Ikari: Conception

 The show's production staff chose interpersonal communication, specifically intergenerational communication, as a central theme of the series to reflect on the lack of communication and relational difficulties of the modern world.
 For the psychology of the character, the protagonist's father who is unable to emotionally communicate with his son, the director took inspiration from his personality, just like all the other characters in the series.
 The special agency Nerv, in particular, was conceived as a metaphor for Gainax studio; Anno also described Gendo as a representation of his shadow, the dark, unconscious side of an individual's psyche.
-The director stated he did not conceive Gendo as a concrete father with a blood tie to his son but as a representation of society, adding; "I don't think I projected that much [into him]".
+The director stated he did not conceive Gendo as a concrete father with a blood tie to his son but as a representation of society, adding, "I don't think I projected that much [into him]".

-Gendo was influenced by the personal experiences of staff members, including that of Hideaki Anno, whose father injured his left leg with a power saw in a youthful accident, forcing him to wear a prosthesis.
-According to Anno himself, his father became emotionally unstable as a result of the accident and he grew up in a tense family environment, marked by physical and emotional punishment from his father.
+Some fans have suggested that Gendo was partly inspired by Hideaki Anno's relationship with his father.
+Anno's father injured his left leg with a power saw in a youthful accident, which forced him to wear a prosthesis for the rest of his life.
+According to Anno himself, his father became emotionally unstable as a result of the accident, so he grew up in a tense family environment, marked by physical and emotional punishment from his father.

 According to Kazuya Tsurumaki, assistant director of the series:

 A lot of families in Japan a generation ago—and perhaps even now—had fathers that were workaholics and never home.
 They were out of their children's lives.
 My own father was like that, and I hardly ever got to associate with him until quite recently.
 I'm the same sort of person as Hideaki Anno.
 That probably influences the type of anime I create.